Buurkerk: Etymology

 The name Buurkerk is made up of the words buur (neighbour) and kerk (church).
-In the 10th century, after the winding down of a tumultuous period of hostile Viking raids, trade in the Low Lands became more safe and thus more profitable.
+In the 10th century, after the winding down of a tumultuous period of hostile Viking raids, trade in the Low Lands became safer and thus more profitable.
 Cities such as Utrecht were able to thrive starting in the 10th century.
 The flourishing economic activity resulted in a wealthier and larger population.

 The newly built church building was located in what was then the city centre.
 The town hall, street markets, and the court house were all located in a dense area to the west of the Buurkerk.
 Prominent citizens, politicians, and guild members would gather on the square to the west of the church for general business and matters of governance.
 The 'neighbour church' became a physical symbol for social, economic, and political development.
 Eventually a small raadskapel (council chapel) was built as part of the church's structure for more formal meetings.